openvinotoolkit/openvino/docs/dev/ci/github_actions/overview.md

 2. Build OpenVINO from source
 3. Pack and upload the artefacts (built OpenVINO and tests)
 4. Download and use the artefacts in the parallel jobs with different kinds of tests
+5. Collect the test results and upload them as artefacts

-**NOTE**: the supporting workflows may use the same structure or lack steps 3 and 4 and have tests present in right after the Build step.
+**NOTE**: the supporting workflows may use the same structure or lack steps 3, 4 and 5 and have tests present right after the `Build` step.

 Overview of the [Linux workflow](../../../../.github/workflows/linux.yml).
 There are several jobs present:
 ```yaml